-Our Autumn Semester begins September 6 and 7, please contact Master Sean to join in!
+Our current semester is underway, but please contact Master Sean to join in!

 North Country Tai Chi practices in Heuvelton too!

 Take a step back in time and join us for Tai Chi practice at Historic Pickens Hall in downtown Heuvelton.
 Big thanks go out to our friend David Kingsley for helping us expand into this warm space and community.